People are poorly equipped to detect AI-powered voice clones

-We expand on these previous studies by employing the state-of-the-art voice cloning of ElevenLabs (used in the Biden robocall), increasing the number of speakers to over $200$, and considering how different tasks (identity and naturalness) impact our ability to distinguish AI-powered voices.
-This more diverse study reveals that people are poorly equipped to identify short recordings (less than $20$ seconds) of AI-generated voices, both in terms of identity matching and naturalness.
-We do, however, find that performance improves for longer recordings.
+We expand on these previous studies by employing the state-of-the-art voice cloning of ElevenLabs (used in the Biden robocall), increasing the number of speakers to over $200$, and considering how different tasks (identity and naturalness) impact our ability to distinguish AI-generated voices.
+This study reveals that, generally speaking, people are poorly equipped to identify AI-generated voice clones, both in terms of identity matching and naturalness.